-- The District/PSA will make their ISD/Authorizing Body approved Extended COVID-19 Learning Plan accessible through the transparency reporting link located on the District's/PSA's website no later than October 1, 2023. - 2.
-Benchmark Assessments: The District/PSA will - select a benchmark assessment that is aligned to state standards. - administer the approved benchmark assessment, or local benchmark assessment, or any combination thereof, to all pupils in grades K to 8 to measure proficiency in reading and mathematics within the first nine weeks of the 2023-2024 school year and again not later than the last day of the 2023-2024 school year. - 3.
-If delivering pupil instruction virtually, the District/PSA will - provide pupils with equitable access to technology and the internet necessary to participate in instruction, and - expose each pupil to the academic standards that apply for each pupil's grade level or courses in the same scope and sequence as the District/PSA had planned for that exposure to occur for in-person instruction. - 4.
-The District/PSA, in consultation with a local health department will develop guidelines concerning appropriate methods for delivering pupil instruction for the 2023-2024 school year that is based on local data that are based on key metrics.
+- The District/PSA will make their ISD/Authorizing Body approved Extended COVID-19 Learning Plan accessible through the transparency reporting link located on the District's/PSA's website no later than October 1, 2021. - 2.
+The District/PSA will create and make available on its transparency reporting link located on the District/PSA's website, a report concerning the progress made in meeting the educational goals contained in its Extended COVID-19 Learning Plan no later than February 1, 2022, for goals its expected would be achieved by the middle of the school year and not later than the last day of school of the 2021-2022 school year for goals the District/PSA expected would be achieved by the end of the school year. - 3.
+Benchmark Assessments: The District/PSA will - o select a benchmark assessment that is aligned to state standards. - administer the approved benchmark assessment, or local benchmark assessment, or any combination thereof, to all pupils in grades K to 8 to measure proficiency in reading and mathematics within the first nine weeks of the 2021-2022 school year and again not later than the last day of the 2021-2022 school year. - 4.
+If delivering pupil instruction virtually, the District/PSA will - provide pupils with equitable access to technology and the internet necessary to participate in instruction, and - expose each pupil to the academic standards that apply for each pupil's grade level or courses in the same scope and sequence as the District/PSA had planned for that exposure to occur for in-person instruction. - 5.
+The District/PSA, in consultation with a local health department will develop guidelines concerning appropriate methods for delivering pupil instruction for the 2021-2022 school year that is based on local data that are based on key metrics.
 Note: A determination concerning the method for delivering pupil instruction shall remain at the District/PSA Board's discretion.
-Key metrics that the District/PSA will consider shall include at least all of the following: - COVID-19 Cases or Positive COVID-19 tests - Hospitalizations due to COVID-19 - Number of deaths resulting from COVID-19 over a 14-day period - o COVID-19 cases for each day for each 1 million individuals - The percentage of positive COVID-19 tests over a 4-week period - Health capacity strength - Testing, tracing, and containment infrastructure with regard to COVID-19 - 5.
-If the District/PSA determines that it is safe to provide in-person instruction to pupils, the District/PSA will prioritize providing in-person instruction to pupils in grades K to 5 who are enrolled in the District/PSA. - 6.
-The District/PSA assures that - instruction will be delivered as described in this plan and re-confirmed by the District/PSA Board. - the description of instructional delivery in this plan matches the delivery of instruction to be delivered during the 2023-2024 school year, federal laws, rules, and regulations.
-MAAAL
+Key metrics that the District/PSA will consider shall include at least all of the following: - o COVID-19 Cases or Positive COVID-19 tests - o Hospitalizations due to COVID-19 - o Number of deaths resulting from COVID-19 over a 14-day period - o COVID-19 cases for each day for each 1 million individuals - o The percentage of positive COVID-19 tests over a 4-week period - o Health capacity strength - o Testing, tracing, and containment infrastructure with regard to COVID-19 - If the District/PSA determines that it is safe to provide in-person instruction to pupils, the District/PSA will prioritize providing in-person instruction to pupils in grades K to 5 who are enrolled in the District/PSA.